 AI in Cancer Screening

-Ezra is a pioneering company in cancer screening and the only company in the world that leverages AI across the entire screening process.
+Ezra is also a pioneering company in cancer screening and the only company in the world that leverages AI across the entire screening process.
 Utilizing AI, Ezra enhances the scanning process, radiology interpretation, and report generation.

 Over the past 5 years, the company has built the most comprehensive dataset of full-body MRI scans ever done in an asymptomatic, screening population.
 And now they are about to facilitate early detection of cancer globally.
 Their cutting-edge advancements in AI and MRI technology not only accelerate the screening process but also make it more accessible and affordable.
 Currently, they offer a 30-minute scan for $1,350, and they are actively working towards a 15-minute scan priced at $500, with an expected release in the next 2-3 years.